Neurodivergence

 Current News

-January 2024-Somerset ADHD services will restart requests to share care in line with the Somerset shared care protocol for stable patients.
+January 2024-Somerset ADHD services will request shared care in line with the Somerset Shared Care protocol for stable patients.

 Attention deficit hyperactivity disorder (ADHD)